-The pretty market town of Cowbridge in the Vale of Glamorgan, is just 7 miles west of Cardiff and is a very family friendly place for a day out.
-Check out my top ten picks for a visit to the historic town with your family.
+The pretty market town of Cowbridge in the Vale of Glamorgan, is a lovely place for a day out.
+But you might be surprised at how much there is to do there with kids too.
+Check out our top ten picks for a visit to the historic town with the kids.

 As many towns are losing their character with an influx of chains, Cowbridge is retaining its charm, with a number of independent shops, cafes and restaurants still gracing its high street.